murxla/murxla/docs/solver_integration/solver_profile.rst

 Solver Profiles
 ###############

+A solver profile is a JSON file ``profile.json`` located in the solver directory
+(e.g., `src/solver/cvc5/profile.json <https://github.com/murxla/murxla/blob/main/src/solver/cvc5/profile.json>`_)
-A solver profile is a JSON file to tell Murxla what theories, operators, sorts, etc. should be tested for a given solver.
+to configure which theories, operators, sorts, etc. should be tested for a given solver.
-Each solver provides a default profile that defines what the solver supports.
+Each solver must provide a default profile to define what is supported by the solver.

-The JSON keys described below will affect how Murxla generates API calls.
-However, the JSON file can be arbitrarily extended with solver-specific keys.
+The *predefined* JSON keys described below will affect how Murxla generates API calls.
+The solver profile JSON file can be arbitrarily extended with *solver-specific* keys.

-**Keys used by Murxla:**
+**Predefined keys used by Murxla:**
   - ``theories`` (`<Theory Restrictions_>`_)
   - ``sorts`` (`<Sort Restrictions_>`_)
   - ``operators`` (`<Operator Restrictions_>`_)
   - ``errors`` (`<Filtering Errors_>`_)

-In the following ``<THEORY>`` refers to theories defined in :cpp:enum:`murxla::Theory`,
+In the following, ``<THEORY>`` refers to theories defined in :cpp:enum:`murxla::Theory`,
 ``<SORT>`` refers to any sort kind :cpp:enum:`murxla::SortKind`, and ``<OP>`` refers to any operator :cpp:type:`murxla::Op::Kind`.